dansmyers/InterviewQuestionGuide/Recursion_and_Divide-and-Conquer/RecursionJS.md

    ## Complexity
    0(Log_2 n)

+   MaxNum will be reached in the worst case by multiplying N*2^? .
    ## Code implentation
    Recursion can be used for a lot of things.
    It can be used to create a single method that can reverse the letter structure of a word of any size.